Lemon Herb Spatchcock Cornish Hen

 Once you’ve removed the backbone, you’ll need to break the breastbone so that we get it to lay as flat as possible.

-Press down firmly on the wings of the bird, until the breastbone cracks.
+Press down firmly on the bird’s wings until the breastbone cracks.

 Prepare ahead of time!

-Spatchcock the Cornish hen, rub with the lemon herb butter, and place in a baking dish covered with plastic wrap in the refrigerator.
+Spatchcock the Cornish hen, rub it with the lemon herb butter, and place it in a baking dish covered with plastic wrap in the refrigerator.
 It’ll be ready for the oven when you are!

 Storage and leftovers

-If you have any leftovers of this lemon herb spatchcock Cornish hen, simply package it in airtight containers in the refrigerator, where it’ll last for up to 3 days.
+If you have any leftovers of this lemon herb spatchcock Cornish hen, simply package them in airtight containers and store them in the refrigerator, where they’ll last for up to three days.

 Reheating is as simple as putting the meat in a microwave-safe dish, covered loosely with a damp paper towel, for 2-3 minutes or until hot.